DavisPL-Teaching/289c/README.md

 ## Evaluation Criteria

-- **Attendance (10%)** -- Note: you will be allowed a buffer of 3 free absences; please don't attend class if you are sick.
+- **Attendance and participation (10%)** -- Note: you will be allowed a buffer of 3 free absences; please don't attend class if you are sick.
 If you need to be absent for more than 3 classes, let me know.
 - **Reading summaries (20%)** -- posted on Piazza for each paper.
 - **Discussion leads (20%)** -- based on the discussions that you individually lead.
 - **Final Project or Final Report (50%)** -- this includes a final presentation.